How to Restring Your Windchimes Like a Pro!

-A couple of the metal tubes have fallen off (thankfully I have found them) which is telling me it’s time for a makeover.
-The hanger part is rusty too, and I plan to replace that as well.
+A couple of the metal tubes have fallen off (thankfully I found them – eventually) The hanger part is rusty too, and I plan to replace that part as well.

 Not only am I going to restring it, I’m going to add some pretty beads too – going to be a total upcycle here!
-If you have experienced something similar, let’s fix that thing up!
+If you beloved chimes are damaged from wind, rain, or fading via the sun, let’s fix that thing up!